Fulfer wins Republican runoff in Springdale state Senate district contest

-SPRINGDALE -- Springdale city chief of staff Colby Fulfer won Tuesday's Republican primary runoff in the race to fill Springdale's vacant state Senate District 7 seat.
+SPRINGDALE -- Springdale Chief of Staff Colby Fulfer won Tuesday's Republican primary runoff in the race to fill Springdale's vacant state Senate District 7 seat.

 Fulfer faces Democratic nominee Lisa Parks of Tontitown in the Feb.
 8 special election, the first contested election for this seat since 2012.